javi-jimenez/gcodis/README.md

 The `live-build` package is officially being used by the Debian project to generate ISO-Hybrid images to try the Debian system, generating images from the most basic system to systems with gnome, kde or xfce.

-*It has been tested on Debian unstable and Wheezy, and Ubuntu saucy*.
+*It has been tested on Debian unstable.
+The created ISO-Hybrid image can boot from CD/DVD or USB and install the 'gcodis' distro to a persistent media*.

 To try the new `live-build` method to build the image you can do: `./gcodis-live-build.sh`, the resulting images will be generated inside the *build/* directory.